bravecollective/core/conf/README.md

 web.locale.fallback = en
 ```

-### WebCore User Autentication Settings
+### WebCore User Authentication Settings

 WebCore uses an app model and authentication routine to enable user accounts and data.
-This is all seutp here, and should never need to be changed.
+This is all setup here, and should never need to be changed.

 #### web.auth